-After discovering the suspicious activity, we immediately began an investigation and notified tax authorities and law enforcement.
-We have since worked with the Internal Revenue Service to share information and take steps to protect our clients' information.
-Internally, we have added additional security measures to our existing protections and have worked to strengthen our systems and practices further to prevent similar events from occurring in the future.
-We are also working with leading data security professionals to aid in our investigation and response and have reported the Incident to relevant authorities.
+After receiving the initial notice from the IRS, we began an investigation, changed passwords, and began taking other steps to implement additional technical safeguards on top of our existing protections.
+We have since worked with tax authorities to share information and take further measures to protect our clients' information.
+We are also working with leading data security professionals to aid in our investigation and response and have reported the Incident to other relevant authorities.

-To help relieve concerns, we have also secured the services of Kroll to provide identity monitoring at no cost to you for one year.
+To help relieve concerns, we have also secured the services of Kroll to provide identity monitoring at no cost to you for one (1) year.
 Kroll is a global leader in risk mitigation and response, and their team has extensive experience helping people who have sustained an unintentional exposure of confidential data.
 Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.